mattlomba/italian_emigrants22/README.md

 The ultimate JOIN is between the geographical coordinates, extracted with the library `map`, and the new dataset obtained in the last step.
 Now it's possible to plot it!

-(for more detailed information see the R script above)

 ![samples](italy_plot.png)